-There are many options of business entities for foreign investors when they decide to tap into Vietnam markets, key of which a limited liability company in Vietnam is widely-chosen.
+There are many options of business entities for foreign investors when they decide to tap into Vietnam markets, the key of which is a limited liability company in Vietnam that is widely chosen.

 In this article, we cast light upon key features and requirements of a limited liability company in Vietnam that foreign investors should know!

-A limited liability company in Vietnam is one of four types of business entity under which local and foreign investors are allowed to carry out business in Vietnam pursuant to Vietnam’s Law on Enterprise.
+Among all types of companies in Vietnam, a limited liability company allows local and foreign investors to own and carry out business pursuant to Vietnam’s Law on Enterprise.

-- An LLC as a 100% foreign-owned enterprise in which all members must be foreigners; or
+- A 100% foreign-owned enterprise in which all members must be foreigners; or

-- An LLC as a partially foreign-owned enterprise (aka a joint venture enterprise) in which members must include foreign investors and at least one Vietnamese member.
+- A partially foreign-owned enterprise (aka a joint venture enterprise) in which members must include foreign investors and at least one Vietnamese member.

-There are two types of a limited liability company under Law on Enterprise in Vietnam: one-member LLC and multi-member LLC.
-In what follows, we will delve into key feature of each type!
+There are two types of limited liability companies under Law on Enterprise in Vietnam: one-member LLC and multi-member LLC.
+In what follows, we will delve into the key features of each one.

 A limited liability company in Vietnam is formed based on the capital contributions of its members.
-Capital contribution refers to the total assets contributed to constituting the charter capital of the company.
+Capital contribution refers to the total assets contributed to constituting the company’s charter capital.